 Understanding your Aid

-Financial need is calculated by taking the annual Cost of Attendance and subtracting your family’s “Expected Family Contribution” as determined by the FAFSA.
-Once we calculate your financial need, we consider two additional resources:
+Financial need is calculated by taking the annual Cost of Attendance and subtracting the family “Expected Family Contribution” as determined by the FAFSA.
+From there - we build the financial aid offer.

 The merit-based Olin Tuition Scholarship is awarded to all students, and was created to recognize hard work and superior achievement in your pre-college work.
 This scholarship is one of the pillars of Olin’s commitment to keeping its education affordable.
-Currently valued at more than $93,000 over the eight semesters of study, the scholarship increases in tandem with any tuition increases, so you have a reliable base on which to plan the financing of your education.
-While the Olin Tuition Scholarship is offered independent of financial need, your merit award will be included in the aid provided to meet your financial need.
-Thus, merit awards are coordinated with other need-based aid to help meet demonstrated financial need and cannot be used to help reduce the family's calculated contribution.
+Currently valued at more than $110,000 over eight semesters of study, the scholarship increases in tandem with any tuition increases, so you have a reliable base on which to plan the financing of your education.

 The Olin Tuition Scholarship is awarded for a maximum of eight semesters of full-time study.
 Anyone permanently disqualified to attend or return to Olin College for academic or disciplinary reasons will forfeit the remaining portion of the scholarship.